drarwood/bgex/README.md

   --out my_output_file_prefix
 ```

 The following command will produce all output files for all individuals in the optional subject list file.
-Info scores will be based on individuals in that file alone.
+Info scores will be based on individuals in that file alone and only data derived from variants with an INFO score >=0.4 will be output or used for polygenic score deriviation.
 ```
 ./bgen_extraction_tool \
   --bgens    my_bgen_file_list.txt \